 UV resistant clear wood finish is a waterproof stain that also blocks UV rays.
 This stain is still clear but will last up to three times as long as a normal clear stain.
 UV resistant stain will have to be reapplied about every year or two.

 Opaque stain covers much of the wood grain and texture.
 Although this covers well, it can also peel away.
-Opaque stain is similar to paint.
+The opaque stain is similar to paint.
 This type requires refinishing every three to four years.

 Staining your deck can be an exciting update to your outdoor living space.
 Snap Construction can help with any deck projects your home may have.
-Along with that, Snap can assist with Bloomington roofing, siding, windows, insulation, and storm damage.
+Along with that, Snap Construction can assist with Minneapolis roofing, siding, windows, insulation, and storm damage.